JPerez00/portfolio-starter-with-toggle/README.md

 - Syntax highlighting
 - Vercel Speed Insights / Web Analytics
 - Geist font
-- [Next Themes](https://github.com/pacocoursey/next-themes) Light & Dark Mode Toggle
+- [Next-Themes](https://github.com/pacocoursey/next-themes) Light & Dark Mode Toggle

-## Demo
+## Live Demo

 https://portfolio-starter-with-toggle.vercel.app/

 ## Changes

-I was having issues with the alpha version of Tailwind 4, so I reverted back to the latest stable release.
-Then I installed [Next Themes](https://github.com/pacocoursey/next-themes).
+I was having issues with the alpha version of Tailwind 4, so I reverted back to the latest stable release and installed [Next-Themes](https://github.com/pacocoursey/next-themes).

 Then I created 2 components `app/components/mode-toggle.tsx`, and `app/components/theme-provider.tsx` to make the toggle work.
 Then I wrapped the application with the theme provider in `app/layout.tsx`, and finally, I added the icon to the `app/components/nav.tsx` file.

 Besides that, nothing else was changed or touched.
-This is effectively the exact same template as the original Portfolio Blog Starter kit, just with a light and dark mode toggle added for convenience.
+This is the exact same template as the original Portfolio Blog Starter kit, with a light and dark mode toggle added for convenience.

-For more details and a step-by-step guide, check the blog post on my website.
+For more details and a step-by-step guide, check the [blog post](https://www.jorge-perez.dev/blog/vercel-template-with-toggle)

 ### Clone and Deploy